Giant Schnauzer: Health

-Giant Schnauzers are usually a quiet breed.
-Due to its breeding, the Giant Schnauzer is inherently suspicious of strangers and can be very territorial.
-Once introduced, it is usually accepting of novel people or situations.
-It has the potential to be aggressive, but Giant Schnauzers are usually reserved – they are "amiable in repose, and a commanding figure when aroused".

-Giant Schnauzers have been described as trustworthy with children.
-They are very intelligent, and can become bored easily.
-They are also very energetic and highly spirited, which, when coupled with boredom, can lead to unwanted and destructive behavior.
-They are easily trained, and deeply loyal to their owner.
-They are known to become highly imprinted to their owners.
-Some breeders believe that pepper and salt colored Giant Schnauzers are more docile than their black-furred counterparts.

-Health

 A 2024 UK study found a life expectancy for the Giant Schnauzer of 12.1 years, compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Hip and elbow dysplasia are common.
 The breed is also prone to eye problems such as keratoconjunctivitis sicca, glaucoma, cataracts, multifocal retinal dysplasia, and generalized progressive retinal atrophy.
 It is also prone to skin diseases, such as seasonal flank alopecia, vitiligo, and follicular cysts.
 Cancer of the skin is common in dark-colored dogs, with the most frequently occurring varieties being melanoma of the limbs and digits, and squamous cell carcinoma of the digit.
 Noncancerous skin tumors are also common.

 Some Giant Schnauzers develop central diabetes insipidus, autosomal recessive hypothyroidism, selective malabsorption of cobalamin, narcolepsy, cataplexy, and various seizure disorders.
 Some are also sensitive to sulphonamides and gold.
 Bone diseases and joint problems are also an issue.
 The most common causes of death of the dog in a Kennel Club survey were lymphoma and liver cancer, followed by heart attacks and heart failure.